Quality investing: History

 Quality investing gained credence in particular after the burst of the Dot-com bubble in 2001 when investors witnessed the spectacular failures of companies such as Enron and Worldcom.
 These corporate collapses focused investors’ awareness on quality, which may vary from stock to stock.
 Investors started to pay more attention to quality of balance sheet, earnings quality, information transparency, and corporate governance quality.

-Identification of Corporate quality
+Identification of quality

 As a rule, systematic quality investors identify quality stocks using a defined set of criteria that they have generally developed themselves and revise continually.
 Selection criteria that demonstrably influence and/or explain a company's business success or otherwise can be broken down into five categories: